slietian/Power-BI-Portfolio-Sales-Business-Insights/README.md

 Welcome to my personal Power BI portfolio repository!
 Here you will find a collection of Power BI projects and dashboards that demonstrate my skills and expertise in data visualization, business intelligence, and analytics using Power BI.

 ## About Me
 I am a passionate data enthusiast with a strong background in Power BI.
 I have extensive experience in transforming raw data into meaningful insights, creating interactive dashboards, and helping businesses make data-driven decisions.
 This portfolio showcases my proficiency in Power BI and highlights my ability to effectively communicate complex data visually.
-Visit [Tushar-Aggarwal.com](https://www.tushar-aggarwal.com/)

 ---
 - [<ins><b>©2023 Tushar Aggarwal.
 All rights reserved</b></ins>](https://www.tushar-aggarwal.com/)